deepakjaiswal09/Internet-failover-system/README.md

 ## Why This System?

-- **Unreliable Single Connections:** Many existing setups rely on one primary internet source.
+- **Unreliable Single Connections:** Many setups rely on one primary internet source.
 When it fails, manual switching or downtime occurs.
 - **High Latency & Delays:** Older failover methods often have significant delays in detecting outages and switching to backup networks.
 - **Manual Intervention:** Many systems require user action to switch networks, causing productivity loss and user frustration.